olipinski/rl_werewolf/README.md

 - Mafia (Mafia, International)
 - Lupus in fabula (Wolf from fable, Latin)
 - Pueblo duerme (Sleeping villagers, Spain)
-- Los Hombres Lobo de Castronegro (Spanish, Spain)
+- Los Hombres Lobo de Castronegro (The Werewolves of Castronegro, Spain)
-- Μια Νύχτα στο Palermo (One night in Palermo, Greek)
+- Μια Νύχτα στο Palermo (One night in Palermo, Greece)
-- Městečko palermo (Town of Palermo, Check)
+- Městečko palermo (Town of Palermo, Czechia)
-- 狼人殺 (Werewolf kill, Chinese)
+- 狼人殺 (Werewolf Kill, China)
-- Libahunt (Werewolf,Estonia)
+- Libahunt (Werewolf , Estonia)
-- Loup Garous (Werewolves, French)
+- Loup Garous (Werewolves, France)
-- Werewölfe (Werewolves, German)
+- Werewölfe (Werewolves, Germany)
-- Weerwolven (Werewolves, Dutch)
+- Weerwolven (Werewolves, Netherlands)

 In its most basic version there are __villagers__ (aka. vil) and __werewolves__ (aka.  ww).
 Notice that the number of wolves should always be less than the number of vil.